Immortal Technique: 2005–present: The 3rd World, The Martyr and The Middle Passage

 Between 2005 and 2007 Immortal Technique began working on The Middle Passage and The 3rd World, the two albums that would serve a follow-up to Revolutionary Vol. 2.
 The 3rd World, produced by DJ Green Lantern, was released in 2008.
 Emilee Woods, writing for RapReviews.com, reviewed the album positively, praising its "earnestly and skillfully delivered" material, and claiming that Technique had "finally found a comfort zone in the balance between lyricism and message."

-He was also featured on several movie soundtracks and video game soundtracks, all the while touring relentlessly.
-In October 2011, Immortal Technique released The Martyr, a free compilation album of previously unreleased material and new tracks.
+Immortal Technique was also featured on several movie soundtracks and video game soundtracks, all while touring.
+In October 2011, he released The Martyr, a free compilation album of previously unreleased material and new tracks.

-In an interview in 2020 with Latino USA, Immortal Technique discussed that he was working on writing a book.
-He also mentioned that he was in the process of creating a new album, but had faced setbacks because of the COVID-19 pandemic.
+In an interview in 2020 with Latino USA, Immortal Technique revealed that he was writing a book and creating a new album, but had faced setbacks because of the COVID-19 pandemic.
+He later assumed control of Viper Records and signed a distribution deal with Babygrande Records / E1 Entertainment to distribute his next album.